 Safety Review of Trademarks

-In addition, prescription simulation studies are undertaken in the U.S. and several other countries to identify possible look-alike/sound-alike problems including look-alike issues that may arise in handwriting of prescriptions.
+In addition, prescription simulation studies are undertaken in several countries to identify possible look-alike/sound-alike problems including look-alike issues that may arise in handwriting of prescriptions.
 A modified failure mode and effects analysis is undertaken on any product names identified during this process to determine the likelihood of a medication error.
 Several companies interested in patient safety have developed well-tested methodologies to accomplish the above, which Lilly uses in conducting its review.